 Lay Readers & Chalice Bearers

 There are also a dedicated group of readers that read the lessons and prayers of the people at all worship services.
 When you sign-up to serve, you are usually scheduled to read once/month.
-As a lay readers, you are also called upon to administer the chalice during communion.
+As a lay reader, you may also be called upon to administer the chalice during communion.